International Space Station: Post mission

-NASA considered originally several possible disposal options: natural orbital decay with random reentry (as with Skylab), boosting the station to a higher altitude (which would delay reentry), and a controlled de-orbit targeting a remote ocean area.
+NASA considered originally several possible options for the station's fate after its mission: natural orbital decay with random reentry (as with Skylab), boosting the station to a higher altitude (which would delay reentry), and a controlled de-orbit targeting a remote ocean area.

+De-orbiting plans

 NASA determined that random reentry carried an unacceptable risk of producing hazardous space debris that could hit people or property and re-boosting the station would be costly and could also create hazards.

 Prior to 2010, plans had contemplated using a slightly modified Progress spacecraft to de-orbit the ISS.
 However, NASA concluded Progress would not be adequate for the job, and decided on a spacecraft specifically designed for the task.

 In January 2022, NASA announced a planned date of January 2031 to de-orbit the ISS using the "U.S. Deorbit Vehicle" and direct any remnants into a remote area of the South Pacific Ocean that has come to be known as the spacecraft cemetery.
 NASA plans to launch the deorbit vehicle in 2030, docking at the Harmony forward port.
 The deorbit vehicle will remain attached, dormant, for about a year as the station's orbit naturally decays to 220 km.
 The spacecraft would then conduct one or more orientation burns to lower the perigee to 150 km, followed by a final deorbiting burn.

 NASA began planning for the deorbit vehicle after becoming wary of Russia pulling out of the ISS abruptly, leaving the other partners with few good options for a controlled reentry.
 In June 2024, NASA selected SpaceX to develop the U.S. Deorbit Vehicle, a contract potentially worth $843 million.
 The vehicle will consist of an existing Cargo Dragon spacecraft which will be paired with a significantly lengthened trunk module which will be equipped with 46 Draco thrusters (instead of the normal 16) and will carry 30000 kg of propellant, nearly six times the normal load.
 NASA is still working to secure all the necessary funding to build, launch and operate the deorbit vehicle.

 On 20 February 2025, Elon Musk, CEO of SpaceX and Senior Advisor to President Trump, suggested in a tweet that the International Space Station be de-orbited "two years from now" as Musk believes the station has "served its purpose" and has "very little incremental utility".
 Despite this, no official decisions on moving up the de-orbiting date have been made yet by the president.